Graph cuts always find a global optimum for Potts models (with a catch): Related work

 \subsection{Perturbation stability}

-\citet{LanSonVij18} define $(1,2)$-stable instances of uniform metric labeling as those instances whose MAP solution does not change when any weight $w_{uv}$ can be multiplied by a $\gamma_{uv} \in [1,2]$.
+\citet{LanSonVij18} define $(1,2)$-stable instances of uniform metric labeling as those instances whose MAP solution does not change when any subset of edges $S \subset E$ can have the weights $w_{uv}$ multiplied by an edge-dependent $\gamma_{uv} \in [1,2]$.
 They prove that $\alpha$-expansion recovers the exact MAP solution on $(1,2)$-stable instances.
 As is typically the case in work on perturbation stability, few guarantees are given for instances that do not satisfy the stability definition.
 Unfortunately, the real-world instances that motivated \citet{LanSonVij18}'s work are not stable---the requirement of stability that the solution doesn't change \emph{at all} turns out to be too strict to be practical \citep{LanSonVij19}.
-To go beyond stability, \citet{LanSonVij19} showed that an LP relaxation has approximate recovery guarantees when ``blocks'' (sub-instances) of the instance are perturbation stable, but give no guarantees for graph cuts.
 Our results are much more general, since they apply to \emph{any} instance (stable or not).
+To go beyond stability, \citet{LanSonVij19} showed that an LP relaxation has approximate recovery guarantees when ``blocks'' (sub-instances) of the instance are perturbation stable, and \citet{LanRedSonVij21} showed that perturbation-stable instances are still approximately solvable after being corrupted by noise.
+Neither of these works gives a guarantee for graph cuts.